harshl3/amazon-clone/README.md

 # amazon-clone
-Amazon website frontend clone which is build by using html and css
+Amazon website Frontend Clone which is build by using html and css